Want to peruse retro England shirts? Read on…

 Despite being a World Cup winning manager Ramsey never actually qualified England for a World Cup Finals – they went automatically into the 1966 Finals as host, the 1970 Finals as winners of the 1966 tournament and then failed to qualify for the 1974 World Cup after which Ramsey was sacked.
 Nonetheless this remains one of the classic retro football shirts of all time.

 Or there is the 1998 World Cup Finals home shirt.

 Worn by David Beckham when he was infamously sent off in the round of 16 clash with Argentina, with England again crashing out on penalties after a 2-2 draw against the South Americans.

 The tournament did mark the emergence of 18-year-old Michael Owen just four months after his debut and Owen’s goal in the 2-1 defeat to Romania in the group stages made him England’s youngest ever World Cup goalscorer at the age of 18 years and 190 days.

 TOFFS (which stands for The Old Fashioned Football Shirt) specialise in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

-You can pick up some top notch retro England shirts here including a replica of the 1938 shirt (above) – a rare blue kit with a button down front.
+You can pick up some top notch retro England shirts here including a replica of the 1938 shirt (above left) – a rare blue kit with a button down front.

 This shirt was worn the year England toured Europe and the first match saw them travel to Germany, to take part in what Adolf Hitler saw as a showpiece for Nazi propaganda.
 As the team got ready for the game they were told by an FA Official that they had to make the Nazi salute during the playing of the German national anthem, the England players were furious and immediately refused.